LeonardoJossani/LeonardoJossani/README.md

 --->
 ## Welcome to my GitHub Profile 🤘

-- 👋 Hi, I’m @LeonardoJossani, I'm 24 and I currently work as Support Analyst in a software company and looking for an opportunity to start my career as a developer.
+- 👋 Hi, I’m @LeonardoJossani, I currently work as Developer in a software company.
-- 👀 I’m interested in HTML, CSS, JavaScript, Java and PHP.
+- 👀 I work with Angular, C# and SQL.
-- 🌱 I’m currently learning Front End.

  <div>
   <a href="https://github.com/LeonardoJossani">